Xi, Biden could meet in Southeast Asia in November: report - ExBulletin

 China had responded with a week of military exercises of unprecedented scale and intensity around Taiwan, which it considers a renegade province.
 He also halted cooperation on a range of issues with the United States, including military talks – a significant worsening of the state of bilateral relations.

-Campbell called China’s moves an “intensified pressure campaign” to change the status quo on the Taiwan issue.
+Mr Campbell called China’s actions part of an “intensified pressure campaign” to change the status quo on the Taiwan issue.

 He said the United States would boost trade with the island and that American forces would continue their transits along the Taiwan Strait.